sagemath/trac_to_gh/Issue 3002.md

 # Issue 3002: A lot of  spkgs check for fortran even if they don't need it

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/3002

 Original creator: dfdeshom